Innovative solutions to climate challenges.

 At Manchester, we’re at the forefront of tackling climate change.

-We are one of the top ten universities in the world for societal and environmental impact (THE University Impact Rankings, 2022).
+We are number one in the UK and Europe, and number two in the world for social and environmental impact (Times Higher Education Impact Rankings 2023).

 Our research has influenced how the United Nations addresses greenhouse gas emissions, helped more than 250 local authorities reduce carbon emissions and transformed sustainable transport in cities.